Keyboard shortcuts

 Whole-workflow cleanup

-on_exit_if_root is the workflow-level exit handler — distinct from the per-task .on_exit(t) above.
-It runs once, when the workflow finishes, but only for the workflow you actually submit:
+on_exit_if_root runs once when the workflow finishes, but only for the workflow you actually submit:

 #[workflow(on_exit_if_root = teardown)]